(tenofovir alafenamide) Tablets

 Dosage In Patients With Renal Impairment

-No dosage adjustment of VEMLIDY is required in patients with mild, moderate, or severe renal impairment.
-VEMLIDY is not recommended in patients with end stage renal disease (estimated creatinine clearance below 15 mL per minute) [see Use in Specific Populations and CLINICAL PHARMACOLOGY].
+No dosage adjustment of VEMLIDY is required in patients with estimated creatinine clearance greater than or equal to 15 mL per minute, or in patients with end stage renal disease (ESRD; estimated creatinine clearance below 15 mL per minute) who are receiving chronic hemodialysis.
+On days of hemodialysis, administer VEMLIDY after completion of hemodialysis treatment.

 Dosage In Patients With Hepatic Impairment